eubielaraujo/eubielaraujo/README.md

 # Hi, I'm Gabriel! 👋

-I'm a Computer Science student and a lover of technology, I'm currently looking for adventures in the field of ​​AI and Machine Learning, and in my free time I try to learn something different.
+I'm a Computer Science student and a lover of technology, I'm currently looking for adventures in the field of ​​Data and Machine Learning, and in my free time I try to learn something different.

 ![eubielaraujo's Stats](https://github-readme-stats.vercel.app/api?username=eubielaraujo&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)